dkwiebe/broadcasttool/README.md

 On Ubuntu you can install these packages by running the following command in your terminal:

-'sudo apt-get install libportaudio2 libvorbis0a libfltk1.3 libmp3lame0 libflac8 libsamplerate0 libopus0'
+`sudo apt-get install libportaudio2 libvorbis0a libfltk1.3 libmp3lame0 libflac8 libsamplerate0 libopus0`

 After these packages are successfully installed, you can install the butt package using the 'dpkg' command:

-'sudo dpkg --install butt_<version>-0ubuntu1_amd64.deb'
+`sudo dpkg --install butt_<version>-0ubuntu1_amd64.deb`